 You must ensure that there are no exclusion clauses in your travel insurance which limits cover for the type of activities which may be included, or the altitudes attained, in your holiday.
 Certain activities have official grading systems, like white water rafting.
 If you are unsure of the grading system for the activities booked or that form part of your itinerary, please ask us and we will be happy to inform you.

-Our local suppliers will often ask you to sign a disclaimer form if you are participating in a high risk activity or sport activity including (but not limited to) white water rafting, kayaking, river tubing, climbing, Stand up paddle boarding, wind surfing, skiing, snowboarding, abseiling, shooting guns, go-karting, scuba diving, zip lining, canyoning, mini rafting, sailing, high ropes, buggy bikes, downhill biking, cycling, archery, paint-balling or driving excursions.
+Our local suppliers will often ask you to sign a disclaimer form if you are participating in a high risk activity or sport activity including (but not limited to) white water rafting, kayaking, river tubing, climbing, Stand up paddle boarding, wind surfing, skiing, ski bikes, snowboarding, abseiling, shooting guns, go-karting, scuba diving, zip lining, canyoning, mini rafting, sailing, high ropes, buggy bikes, downhill biking, cycling, archery, paint-balling or driving excursions.
 This is why it is mandatory that you ensure appropriate insurance is taken out to cover all possible risks during your holiday.

 5. Financial Security